WAFER TECHNOLOGY AS A NOVEL DRUG DELIVERY SYSTEMHTML Full Text

 Drug: There are different categories of drugs can be formulated as oral wafers.
 Whatever including Antiulcer (such as omeprazole), antiasthmatics (salbutamol sulfate), antitussives, expectorants, antihistamines, NSAID'S (such as paracetamol, meloxicam).
 Wafers have ideal characteristics for drugs that will be selected.
 The low-dose drug, be a good taste of the medicine, have a smaller and moderate molecular weight, good stability and water solubility as well as saliva, unionizes partly in the pH in the oral cavity, the capability to permeate oral mucosal tissue 30.

-Water Soluble polymers: The use of polymers that are soluble in water as makers of wafers has attracted the use of chip wafers in the forming of polymers soluble films great interest in medical applications and nutrition.
+Water Soluble Polymers: The use of polymers that are soluble in water as makers of wafers has attracted the use of chip wafers in the forming of polymers soluble films great interest in medical applications and nutrition.
 Polymers are soluble in water to achieve rapid disintegration; good mouth feels and mechanical properties 28.

 Plasticizers: It has been reported as a drafting consideration are serious factors that affect the mechanical properties of the wafer.
 Mechanical properties such as tensile strength and elongation have also been progressed through the addition of plastic materials.
 The difference in concentration may affect these properties.
 Plastic materials usually used are glycerol, phthalates bilateral butyl glycol and polyethylene, etc. 30

 Penetration Enhancers: It is essential needed penetration enhancers also when the drug has to get to the systemic circulation for the exercise of their work.
 These should be non-irritating and have an effect inverted: epithelium expected a recovery of the barrier properties after they have been drug absorption.
-And it includes the most known categories of breakthrough enhancer's buccal fatty acids, surfactants, and among these bile salts, azone, alcohol.
+And it includes the most known categories of breakthrough enhancer's buccal fatty acids, surfactants, and among these bile salts, azone, and alcohol.

-Increasing the fluidity of lipid bilayer membrane; Increased retention of the drug at mucosal surface others octisalate, padimate, menthol acting on the components at tight junctions; Increasing the fluidity of lipid bilayer membrane 28.
+Increasing the fluidity of lipid bilayer membrane; increased retention of the drug at mucosal surface others octisalate, padimate, menthol acting on the components at tight junctions; increasing the fluidity of lipid bilayer membrane 28.

 Flavor: You can join any flavor, such as intense mint, sour fruit flavors or flavors of sweet desserts.
 Flavoring agents recognize changes flavors from one individual to another based on the race and liking.
 It was noted that age has an important role in fancy taste.
 Flavoring agents may be chosen from synthetic flavor oils, resins pacifier, extract derived from different parts of plants such as leaves, fruits, and flowers.
 Flavors can be used alone or in a group.
 Peppermint oil, cinnamon oil, peppermint oil, and nutmeg are examples of oils vanilla flavor while, cocoa, coffee and chocolate 32.